strongloop/loopback/README.md

 #### CRUD and Query Mixins

-Mixins are added by attaching a vanilla model to a data source with a connector.
-Each [connector](#connectors) enables its own set of operations that are attached to a `Model` as methods.
-To see available methods for a data source with a connector call `dataSource.operations()`.
+Mixins are added by attaching a vanilla model to a [data source](#data-source) with a [connector](#connectors).
+Each [connector](#connectors) enables its own set of operations that are mixed into a `Model` as methods.
+To see available methods for a data source call `dataSource.operations()`.

+Log the available methods for a memory data source.

+    var ops = loopback
+        .createDataSource({connector: loopback.Memory})
+        .operations();

+    console.log(Object.keys(ops));

+Outputs:

+    [ 'create',
+      'updateOrCreate',
+      'upsert',
+      'findOrCreate',
+      'exists',
+      'findById',
+      'find',
+      'all',
+      'findOne',
+      'destroyAll',
+      'deleteAll',
+      'count',
+      'include',
+      'relationNameFor',
+      'hasMany',
+      'belongsTo',
+      'hasAndBelongsToMany',
+      'save',
+      'isNewRecord',
+      'destroy',
+      'delete',
+      'updateAttribute',
+      'updateAttributes',
+      'reload' ]

+Here is the definition of the `count()` operation.

+    {
+      accepts: [ { arg: 'where', type: 'object' } ],
+      http: { verb: 'get', path: '/count' },
+      remoteEnabled: true,
+      name: 'count'
+    }

 #### Static Methods

+**Note:** These are the default mixin methods for a `Model` attached to a data source.
+See the specific connector for additional API documentation.

 ##### Model.create(data, [callback])